divyachauhan050/Project-World_Oldest_Businesses/README.md

 **Business Question that I try to answer: "What characteristics enable a business to stand the test of time?"**

 These are some of the key findings for this project:
 1. **Banking and Finance** is an excellent industry to be in from a longetivity perspective.
-I

 2. **Cafés, Restaurants & Bars** is another industry sector that has been around for a really, really, long time.